Halcy0nic/Halcy0nic.github.io/contact.md

 title: Contact
 permalink: /contact/
 ---
-Have questions, found a bug, or need professional consultation?
+Have questions, feedback, or found a bug?
 Contact me!

-Fill in the form and I will try to get back with you as soon as possible.
+Just fill in the form below

 {% include form.html %}